jonpreizler/frequency-studio-landing/README.md

-# Frequency Studio Landing Page
+# Tibetan Bowls Solfeggio Studio Landing Page

-A stunning, responsive landing page for the Frequency Studio Android app - showcasing the power of Solfeggio frequencies for meditation and consciousness expansion.
+A stunning, responsive landing page for the Tibetan Bowls Solfeggio Studio app—showcasing the power of solfeggio frequencies, canonical Tibetan bowl presets, and meditation guidance.

 ## 🌟 Overview

-This is the official landing page for **Frequency Studio**, an Android application that provides a sophisticated Solfeggio frequency mixer for meditation, healing, and spiritual practice.
+This is the official landing page for **Tibetan Bowls Solfeggio Studio**, an Android application that provides a sophisticated solfeggio frequency mixer for meditation, healing, and spiritual practice.
 The landing page features an immersive dark theme with neon accents and showcases the app's capabilities through interactive demonstrations.

 ## 🎨 Design Features